Michael-Equi/ROV_Test_Bench/copilot/README.md

 │   ├── sensor-telemetry-components             # Components for ROV CORE Diagram Module Page │   │   ├── tcudata                             # TCU Icon with Data
 │   │   ├── tubedata                            # Tube Icon with Data
-├── services                                    # List of services that are connection with ROS (ReadMe.md) INCOMPLETE ├── shared                                      # Components that are used throughout multiple submodules │   ├── card-header                             # Cardheader with dropdown menu INCOMPLETE │   ├── nav                                     # Navigation side menu
+├── services                                    # Services that are connection with ROS (ReadMe.md) INCOMPLETE │   ├── data-models                             # Data models for each service INCOMPLETE ├── shared                                      # Components that are used throughout multiple submodules │   ├── card-header                             # Cardheader with dropdown menu INCOMPLETE │   ├── nav                                     # Navigation side menu